Advertiser Disclosure

 Advertisement

-When I filled out the paperwork at baggage claim in London, Virgin Atlantic’s agents promised, in no uncertain terms, that the suitcase would be delivered to my home in Barcelona — despite the fact that Virgin Atlantic doesn’t fly to Barcelona.
+When I filled out the paperwork at baggage claim in London, Virgin Atlantic’s agent promised, in no uncertain terms, that the suitcase would be delivered to my home in Barcelona — despite the fact that Virgin Atlantic doesn’t fly to Barcelona.
 (I asked 3 times to be sure.)

+Maybe I should’ve asked more questions, but I followed the advice the baggage agent gave me and DMed this account.
 Employees from this service called me over and over and over until I answered, despite it being an inconvenient time.
 They then yelled at me for not answering on the first call.

 To its credit, once I submitted receipts for reimbursement, Virgin Atlantic paid me within 3 days.